kint-php/kint/CONTRIBUTING.md

 # Contributing

-> First and foremost, thank you for stepping in and trying to be part of the effort.
+> First and foremost, thank you for stepping in and trying to be part of the effort!

 ### Goals